 COBie Data & BIM

-To be confirmed by ESS Project Manager.
+To be confirmed by Estates & Facilities Project Manager or University lead..

 Workmanship

 Workmanship shall be in accordance with the mechanical and electrical engineers specific project specification, where appointed, otherwise shall comply with all current regulations, guidance and all be in accordance with industry standards, current at the time of tender.